Skyway: Europe

 Brussels, Belgium has a skyway between the two Belgacom Towers.

 London has skywalks on the Barbican Estate and London Wall.
 The City of London Pedway Scheme was devised as part of the post World War II reconstruction plans for London, it was put into effect mainly from the mid-1950s to the mid-1960s and eventually abandoned by the 1980s.
 Shad Thames has picturesque skyways between former warehouses, used in part to roll barrels between them.

+Liverpool conceived a project of building skyways around the city centre during the 1960s.
+The project saw bridges linking key buildings around the city centre, such as James Street railway station, Moorfields railway station and New Hall Place.
+Crime and low usage of the bridges stopped the project being fully imagined and by the end of the year 2000 nearly all of bridges had been removed, though evidence of the scheme still exists in some places.

+Sheffield, South Yorkshire has a famous skyway between two blocks of flats in the Park Hill Estate housing block with the phrase "I Love You Will U Marry Me" graffitied onto it.
+It has since become the subject of songs by local singers and bands such as Arctic Monkeys and Yungblud.

 The twin towers of the Highlight Towers in Munich, Germany are joined by two skyways made of glass and steel.

 The Promenade Plantée in the 12th arrondissement of Paris, France includes pedestrian bridges and a linear park on an aqueduct of a former railway.